 - Sea salt and pepper to taste

 - Sun-dried tomato cashew cheese

 - Sliced green onions for garnish

-- Add cooled roasted beet, cashews, lemon juice, garlic powder, vegetable broth, salt and pepper to a high powered blender.
-Blend on high until smooth and creamy.
+- Add the cooled roasted beet, cashews, lemon juice, garlic powder, vegetable broth, salt, and pepper to a high powered blender.
+Blend on high until the sauce is smooth and creamy.
 Set aside.

-- In a large saute pan, saute the thinly sliced onion in coconut oil for 5-8 minutes until soft.
+- In a large saute pan, saute the onion in olive oil for 5-8 minutes, or until translucent.
 Add the frozen spinach and cook until fully defrosted.
 Season with salt and pepper.

 - In a separate pot, boil salted water and cook your noodles of choice.

-- Once the noodles are cooked, drain the water (reserve ½ a cup) and pour the noodles into the pan with the spinach and onions.
-Add the beet sauce to the pan too and stir to coat everything evenly.
+- Once the noodles are cooked, drain the water (reserve 1/2 a cup in case you want to thin the sauce) and pour the noodles into the pan with the spinach and onions.
+Pour the beet sauce over the noodles and stir to coat everything evenly.

 - Top the pasta with dollops of cashew cheese and sliced green onions.